 According to the ICRP, the directional dose equivalent is defined as:

 ICRP Publication 103:

-As was written, operational quantities are measurable unlike an effective dose, and instruments for radiation monitoring are calibrated in terms of these quantities.
-In monitoring, the values of these operational quantities are taken as a sufficiently precise assessment of effective dose and skin dose, respectively, in particular, if their values are below the protection limits.
-Numerical links between operational quantities and effective dose is represented by conservative conversion coefficients, which are defined for a reference person.
+As was written, operational quantities are measurable, unlike an effective dose, and instruments for radiation monitoring are calibrated in terms of these quantities.
+In monitoring, the values of these operational quantities are taken as a sufficiently precise assessment of effective dose and skin dose, respectively, if their values are below the protection limits.
+Numerical links between operational quantities and effective dose are represented by conservative conversion coefficients, which are defined for a reference person.